matteoicardi/LifeInChrist/1stHolyCommunion/Resourcesfor1stHolyCommunion.md

 - [3 minutes Catechism](https://www.youtube.com/playlist?list=PLIcePO_eJb2_EElTdFm1PFLNkH17EQcV-) - A series of short videos explaining the Catholic faith.
 - [Compendium of the Catechism of the Catholic Church](https://www.vatican.va/archive/compendium_ccc/documents/archive_2005_compendium-ccc_en.html) - A summary of the Catechism of the Catholic Church where you can look up any topic you want to know more about with simple questions and answers.

-## Mass Walk-Through Guides
-- [Mass Walk-Through for Adults](../Mass/Mass_Walkthrough_ADULT_CLEANED.html) - A complete adult guide to pray and understand each part of Mass.
-- [Mass Walk-Through for Kids](../Mass/Mass_Walkthrough_KIDS_CLEANED.html) - A simple, child-friendly guide for ages 8 to 10.

 ## 🍞 The Eucharist (The Mass)